cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 We have added a reference to the Fialko paper.
-The Flesch and Ghosh papers mentioned here are 'thin viscous sheet' type papers, similar to those already mentioned in the review (including a later paper by Flesch); those types of studies are of a much larger (orogen to global) scale than our study, and both a longer list of studies and a more detailed discussion of the studies is a bit out of the scope of the current paper.
+The Flesch and Ghosh papers mentioned here are 'thin viscous sheet' type papers, similar to those already mentioned in the review (including a later paper by Flesch); those types of studies are of a much larger (orogen to global) scale than our study.

 ## R15
 > Lines 224-230 describe the magnitudes of stress tensor components, but this